JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 ![]({{ page.images | absolute_url | append: "/oscillator.png" }}){: alt="Oscillator symbol" }
 _Figure 4.
 The oscillator symbol._

-Additionally, an oscillator pictogram has some indication of what type of waveform is generated, for example, it may have the sine symbol <i class="fas fa-wave-sine"></i> inside to show that it outputs the sine wave.
+Additionally, what is not shown in Figure 4, an oscillator pictogram usually has some indication of what type of waveform it generates.
+For example, it may have the sine symbol <i class="fas fa-wave-sine"></i> inside to show that it outputs a sine wave.

-Oscillators are sometimes denoted as VCO, which stands for *voltage-controlled oscillator*.
+Oscillators are sometimes denoted using the VCO abbreviation, which stands for *voltage-controlled oscillator*.
 This term originates from the analog days of sound synthesis, when electric voltage determined oscillators' amplitude and frequency.

 Oscillators are the workhorse of sound synthesis.
 What is presented in Figure 3 is one realization of an oscillator but the oscillator itself is a more general concept.
 Wavetable synthesis is just one way of implementing an oscillator.